Farouc/ccvaes/README.md

-# CCVAE-Probing-Benchmark: Conditional VAE for Disentangled Representation and Downstream Tasks
+# DO CCVAES PRACTICE WHAT THEY PREACH?

 This project is part of the MVA course on **Introduction to Graphical Models and Probabilistic Generative Models**.
-It implements and benchmarks a **Conditional Contrastive Variational Autoencoder (CCVAE)** framework designed to learn disentangled representations for image data, focusing on applying the learned features to downstream tasks: One-label Classification, Multi-label Classification and Regression.
+It implements the [Capturing Label Characteristics in VAEs](https://arxiv.org/pdf/2006.10102) paper, on three different tasks, one-label classification, multi-label classification and extends it to regression, by introducing the C3VAE framework.
+Our project also aims at experimenting with the CCVAEs to tackle information leakage, capturing new characteristics, and enforcing label-entanglement in the latent space.

 ---